mzuther/Squeezer/README.markdown

-**Squeezer** is different from all the compressors I know: its knobs are stepped to fine-tuned *preset* values, but can be changed to *continuous* values by clicking a small red light located next to them.
+**Squeezer** is different from all the compressors I know: its knobs are stepped to fine-tuned *preset* values, but can be changed to *continuous* values by clicking a small orange light located next to them.
 This allows you to find nice settings fast while not preventing to optimise these settings.